iamdanielv/ml/README.md

 * [MNIST](tutorial-mnist.md) - Gives a High level overview of what we are doing

 * [Fashion MNIST](tutorial-fashionmnist.md) - Running on the GPU

+* [Cats vs Dogs](catvsdog.md) - Walking through a complete example of getting data, normalizing, creating model and running training and testing on GPU